ehq/limechat_cb_theme/README.markdown

 Installation
 ============

 Copy the cb folder into your limechat themes folder.
-Depending on how you installed limechat, that can either be:
+Depending on how you installed LimeChat, that can either be:

-`~/Library/Application Support/net.limechat.LimeChat-AppStore/Themes`
+`~/Library/Application\ Support/net.limechat.LimeChat-AppStore/Themes`

 or

-`/Library/Application Support/LimeChat/Themes`
+`/Library/Application\ Support/LimeChat/Themes`

 Next time you open LimeChat hit comman + , and choose the cb theme from the dropdown in the themes tab.